rolfmorel/spacemouse/README.md

 The `spacemouse` program can also be called directly and use a command argument to specify which operations it should undertake: `list`, `led` and `event`.
 These commands take the same arguments as there symbolic link counter parts.
 When the `spacemouse` program is called without a command it defaults to the `list` command.

-Use `-h`/`--help` for more information on the options the spacemouse program and it's symbolic links take.
+Use `-h/--help` for more information on the options and arguments the spacemouse program and it's symbolic links take.